shkumaraman/shkumaraman.github.io/README.md

 Our **Investment Calculator** helps you find the future value of your investments based on your initial amount, interest rate, and time period.

 ## 💬 TalkRush – Chat With Strangers
-**TalkRush** lets you chat with strangers anonymously – no sign-up or login required!
+**TalkRush** lets you Chat and Video Call with strangers anonymously – no sign-up or login required!
 Share media, exchange thoughts, and make new friends quickly and safely through a simple interface.

 ---